aryan-arora-01/YaleReadingGroup.github.io/README.md

 <b> Abstract: </b> Colombia's PACES program provided over 125,000 poor children with vouchers that covered the cost of private secondary school.
 The vouchers were renewable annually conditional on adequate academic progress.
 Since many vouchers were assigned by lottery, program effects can reliably be assessed by comparing lottery winners and losers.
 Estimates using administrative records suggest the PACES program increases secondary school completion rates by 15 to 20 percent.
 Correcting for the greater percentage of lottery winners taking college admissions tests, the program increased test scores by two-tenths of a standard deviation in the distribution of potential test scores.

-#### <a href= "https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4148813"> Gang Rule: Understanding and Countering Criminal Governance </a>
-##### Chistopher Blattman, Gustavo Duncan, Benjamin Lessing, and Santiago Tobon

-<b> Abstract: </b> Criminal groups govern millions worldwide.
-Even in strong states, gangs resolve disputes and provide security.
-Why do these duopolies of coercion emerge?
-In many cases, gangs fill vacuums of official order.
-If so, increasing state presence should crowd out criminal governance.
-In this paper, however, we show that state and gang rule are sometimes complements.
-In particular, gangs can deter state predation by keeping neighborhoods orderly and loyal.
-If true, increasing state presence could increase gang rule.
-We investigate in Medellín, Colombia.
-Criminal leaders told us they rule mainly to protect drug rents.
-We test gang responses to state presence using a geographic discontinuity.
-Internal border changes in 1987 assigned some blocks to be exogenously closer to state security for three decades.
-Gangs responded to closer state presence by increasing governance services, but primarily in neighborhoods with the greatest potential drug rents.
-This suggests new strategies for countering criminal governance.

 ## Proposed Papers:

 #### <a href= "https://www.nber.org/system/files/working_papers/w28852/w28852.pdf"> Beyond Health: Non-Health Risk and the Value of Disability Insurance </a>